linkarzu/linkarzu.github.io/_posts/neovim/2024-07-21-neovim-nav-basics.md

 ## Introduction

+- Here I'll show you all you need to know to navigate and edit text with neovim using as few commands and options as possible
+- This will be useful if you're just getting started with neovim, and don't even know the basics
 - There are thousands of different ways to navigate and edit text in neovim, I don't want to overwhelm you with every single option because:
   1. I'm not even remotely close to know them all
   2. Even if I did, you won't remember them all at the beginning
   3. Start with these few suggestions and keep adding new stuff later on
-- Here I'll show you all you need to know to navigate and edit text using neovim using as few commands and options as possible

 ## A link to my guide will be in the video description